This is something of a post-summer retrospective. I graduated in May, and “took the summer off” to work on personal projects and travel.

 A week later, my Dad and I flew to Ireland.
 We spent a couple days in Dublin, and then drove to Ireland’s east coast and stayed in BNBs in Dingle and Galway.
 My Dad’s side of the family is from Ireland, but neither of us had ever visited.
 It’s a beautiful country.

-Ireland drives on the left side of the road and many of its roads are very narrow.
+Ireland drives on the left side of the road and many of its roads are extremely narrow.
 So, we had some harrowing adventures zipping along the Irish countryside.
 (I was in the passenger seat the whole time, holding on to the armrests with white knuckles.)

 Then, I had a 2 day stopover in London.
 I’d been to London once before, but it was part of an organized tour, so I didn’t get a chance to explore the city by myself.
 My impression of London now that I visited it solo?
 Wow.
 London has a lot to see and do – in many ways, it felt like NYC: so huge and varied that you’d need several weeks to experience a representative sample of everything.